 Matsumoto is a small and cozy mountain town where the main attraction is the beautiful black and white Crow Castle.
 The castle is surrounded by a lake and a bright red photogenic bridge.

 The downtown of Matsumoto has a walking street, Nawate-dori, along the river with cozy shops and cafes, and there is a market in the evenings during summer.
-Make sure to try the taiyaki, crispy cakes in the shape of fish filled with chocolate and vanilla, which is a specialty of Matsumoto.
+Make sure to try the taiyaki, crispy cakes in the shape of a fish and filled with chocolate and vanilla, which is a specialty of Matsumoto.
 They taste a bit like waffles.
 Soooo yummy!! 🙂

 In front of the entrance to the walking street Nawate-dori you will notice a big green frog (a statue….) which is the mascot of the shopping street.
 It refers to the Japanese word kaeru, meaning both “frog” and “return”.
 So it has a double meaning, where they hope that customers, money, and goods will return.

 Make sure to go for a stroll along the street Nakamachi-dori, which is lined with beautiful white old kura, warehouses.
 These kinds of warehouses were common in merchant districts of Japan, but nowadays Matsumoto is one of the very few places where you can still see these kinds of warehouses, at least this well preserved.
-The shophouses now house restaurants, cafes, ryokans (inns) and shops.
+The shophouses now house restaurants, cafes, ryokans (inns), and shops.

 Matsumoto has a laid-back atmosphere and is the perfect starting point for doing the Tateyama Kurobe Alpine Route.